 $ sudo apt-get install ircd-hybrid # ubuntu $ brew install ircd-hybrid # osx

-The basics of getting the application running is the command below:
+The basics of getting the application running in development mode is the command below:

 $ script/convos dev